 To make the falafel:

-- Place your beans, herbs, oil, spring onion greens and (optional) pickled garlic in a food processor and blitz until a paste with very small chunks forms.
+- Place your edamame, herbs, oil, spring onion greens and (optional) pickled garlic in a food processor and blitz until a paste with very small chunks forms.
 It won’t hold together just yet – the buckwheat will do that.

 - Once you are happy with the consistency, pour the mixture into a small mixing bowl.